andrewyuanyuan/14848-Project-Final/README.md

 ## Walkthrough Video
-You can access my walkthrough video throught the link below
+You can access my walkthrough video through the link below:
 * **[Code Base and Deployment Process](https://youtu.be/TSpcDZiw6CY)**
 * **[Functionality Demo](https://youtu.be/IAepOmUM3Oo)**